Former Saint Vincent student testifies in attempted rape trial of Latrobe man

 "This is an identical pattern," Lazar said.
 "It is sufficient for you to make a finding this was an intent to commit a sexual assault."

-Defense attorney Mike Garofalo in his opening statement did not dispute Hoover's past criminal record, but said the circumstances of the previous offenses should not be considered in the current case.
-He said prosecutors will not be able to prove that Hoover intended to rape the coed.
+Defense attorney Mike Garofalo in his opening statement did not dispute Hoover's criminal record but said the circumstances of the previous offenses should not be considered in the current case.
+He said prosecutors will not be able to prove Hoover intended to rape the coed.

 "You have to assume that by grabbing someone you have the immediate intent to penetrate her.
 This case will boil down to whether or not there is enough evidence to prove Luke Hoover had an intent to commit rape," Garofalo said.